 - See usage patterns across the entire user base

-Mobile session search and replay: Experience Analytics CX Mobile captures the complete set of interactions of every mobile visitor.
+Mobile session search and replay: Tealeaf CX Mobile captures the complete set of interactions of every mobile visitor.
 You can replay captured mobile web and mobile app sessions in a browser-level recording by using Browser-Based Replay.
 Session replay for mobile devices accounts for browser capabilities, screen sizes, and other characteristics of the device and its browser.

 - Support for mobile-specific actions such as orientation change and swipe